couchbaselabs/devguide-examples/README.md

 Each example should be fully self-contained and executable.
 For languages which have a significant setup, the example may be split into multiple files, but should still be executable.
 Error handling is optional but should be be at least hinted at.

+## How to use these examples

+The examples are versioned by the features introduced in a given server version (and if required, by an SDK-specific sub-series within them).

+The `server-4.5` branch should be used for documentation content related to Couchbase Server 4.5, and so on.

 ### Basic Connection
 This example should show how to connect to a remote Couchbase cluster and bucket